 Faux Affably Evil: Danik is polite and refined, and late in the game, even calls Isaac to assure his enemy that he's not some fanatical religious nutcase.
 Doesn't stop him from having no compunction at all about murdering entire cities by causing Necromorph outbreaks.

 Finagle's Law: If there is even the slightest chance that anything can go wrong, it will.
-This is somewhat justified as the action takes place on a world where the technology and equipment has been abandoned for 200 years, your human enemies have a lot more resources and means of transportation than you do, and not to mention that you're on the Markers' very own homeworld.
+This is somewhat justified as the action takes place on a world where the technology and equipment has been abandoned for 200 years, your human enemies have a lot more resources and means of transportation than you do, and not to mention that the planet is covered in Markers.

 Failed a Spot Check: Despite the events of the previous two games teaching Isaac the Marker regularly tricks people who want to destroy the artifact into helping it, he still trusts a wall covered in Marker script telling him to "turn off the machine" will harm the Markers instead of helping them.